make-github-pseudonymous-again/please-do-not-embed-spyware/README.md

 :construction: THIS IS WIP :construction:

+> :mag: A "?" in a cell means I have been lazy and there is much left to
+> explore.

+> :trophy: I have awarded a "\*" to solutions that have proven easy to install.

-> :point_up: When a slogan starts with "!" read it outloud and with enthusiasm.
+> :man_office_worker: When a slogan starts with "!" read it outloud and with enthusiasm.

 ## :bar_chart: Google Analytics